tudo-aqua/paper-reproduction-package-ase2021/README.md

 The binary will create `*.analysis` files that contain some statistics about the analyzed SMT problems.
 The program requires at least 64 GB RAM to succeed and also some time, especially for analyzing the PyEx benchmark.
-Change to the `cleaned_string_benchmarks` folder and run:
+Assuming you are in the top level folder of the reproduction package, change to the `cleaned_string_benchmarks` folder and run:
 `./run_duplicate_computation.sh` to rerun the duplicate detection algorithm on the complete data set.
 You will find hints in the script, if you just want to rerun the duplicate detection on a subset of the data set.
 If the script is run on the original data set, it will produce a long lists of duplicates after each problem in the `*.analysis` files.
 They are not available on the cleaned benchmarks that we ship with the reproduction package.
 The `clean_duplicates.py` script has been used to remove the files listed in the analysis output from the file system.
+You do not have to run it as part of the reproduction package, but it will help, if you want to reproduce the benchmark tasks reduction as presented in the paper.

 There is one Problem in the z3_regression folder (named Z3str3 in the paper Table 1) that cannot be parsed